-Finally, we plan to explore our unique 30–year ecological dataset and rich collection of DNA samples of the great reed warbler to test the widely accepted but poorly supported sexual antagonism hypothesis suggesting that sexually antagonistic mutations (i.e. mutations beneficial to one sex but unfavourable to the other) accumulate on the SCs and drive their evolution.
-If funding allows, predictions of the sexual antagonism hypothesis will also be tested in a species rich the Sylvioidea phylogeny by using DNA-seq data from several species.
+- Finally, we use our unique 30–year ecological dataset and rich collection of DNA samples of the great reed warbler to test the widely accepted but poorly supported sexual antagonism hypothesis suggesting that sexually antagonistic mutations accumulate on the sex chromosomes and drive their evolution.

 Summary of main research objectives: